spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/persistence-acl-feature-walkthrough.md

 ---

 ## Overview
-Persistence ACL feature allows to manage authorisation at the database entity level, and even a set of entities (segments).
-This feature supports a flexible system of inheritance of rights, which simplifies the configuration of access in the system.
+With the Persistence ACL feature, you may manage authorization at the database entity level, or even within a set of entities (segments).
+This feature enables a flexible system of inheritance of rights, simplifying the configuration of access.

-We will talk about it, as well as about other capabilities of the module below.
-As the name suggests, the Persistence ACL runs in the Persistence layer.
+Next, we will discuss the peculiarities and capabilities of the module.
+The Persistence ACL runs in the Persistence layer, as its name suggests.

 ## Limitations
-The module based on Propel ORM (namely Propel Behavior and Propel Hooks).
-If you do not use PropelOrm to interact with data in your system, this module will not work.
+The module is based on the Propel ORM (namely Propel Behavior and Propel Hooks).
+If you are not using `PropelOrm` to interact with data in your system, this module will not work.

 ## Module dependency graph

+The module dependency graph and table below lists the main modules of the Persistence ACL feature and their interaction.

 ![Module dependency graph](https://confluence-connect.gliffy.net/embed/image/b15ac7bf-e35f-4298-90da-b7d0c8227be9.png?utm_medium=live&utm_source=custom)

 | MODULE | DESCRIPTION |